Face Oil Spotlight: Neem Oil for Skincare

 Are There Risks to Using Neem on Skin

-Not going to lie; neem oil is ugly and stinky when it comes to cold-pressed oils.
+I find neem oil to be ugly and stinky compared to most other oils.
 Depending on how it is processed, it has a brownish colour and a pungent, sometimes garlicky odour.

 bareLUXE considers neem to be a specialty oil with unique properties, not a true carrier oil.
-Therefore, we would not recommend using neem at a concentration of 100% on your face, except for targeted spot treatments.
+Therefore, we don't recommend using neem at a concentration of 100% on your face, except possibly for targeted spot treatments.

 What about the fact neem is used as a natural pesticide?